How many C-sections can women safely have?

 See more Expert Answers

-- Berghella V. Repeat cesarean delivery. http://www.uptodate.com/index.
-Accessed Feb.
-29, 2012.
+- Berghella V. Repeat cesarean delivery. https://www.uptodate.com/contents/search.
+Accessed May 21, 2018.

-- Berghella V. Cesarean delivery: Postoperative issues. http://www.uptodate.com/index.
-Accessed Feb.
-29, 2012.
+- Berghella V. Cesarean delivery: Postoperative issues. https://www.uptodate.com/contents/search.
+Accessed May 21, 2018.